Fault Finding the VW

 The other measurement used for batteries is their total storage capacity.
 This relates to how much total acid and lead is in the battery.
 The standard sized auto battery is usually around 50 amp/hours (that means is could supply one amp for 50 hours).
 Four-wheel drive and truck batteries are often physically bigger and will have higher amp/hour ratings, but could conceivably have smaller CCA ratings, depending on the number of plates they have.
 Some modern cars use a physically smaller battery to save weight, and these may be only 30 amp/hours or so.
 Make sure the battery you get for your VW has the retaining lugs near the bottom, and is the right size to fit the battery compartment under the rear seat.

-An incorrectly sized battery will not be held firmly in place, and you DON'T want a battery moving about when you accelerate and brake.
+A physically incorrectly sized battery will not be held firmly in place, and you DON'T want a battery moving about when you accelerate and brake.
 Since the rear seat has metal springs under it, the best batteries for VWs have a recessed positive terminal with a plastic snap-on cover, just as insurance against shorting from the seat springs if you have a heavy person in the rear seat.
+If you use a battery without a cover, throw a spare rubber floor mat over the top of it to act as an insulating blanket.

 Auto batteries HATE being flat.
-As a lead acid battery goes flat, chemical changes in the lead products on the plates resulting in the material getting soft and it can slump, eventually pooling in the bottom of the cell and shorting it out.
-They are designed so that ideally a long hard start should not discharge it more than about 15%.
+As a lead acid battery discharges, chemical changes in the lead products on the plates results in the material getting soft and it can slump, eventually pooling in the bottom of the cell and shorting it out.
+Stater batteries are designed so that ideally a long hard start should not discharge it more than about 15%, and then it gets a quick charge from the generator or alternator.

 Lead acid batteries used in other equipment (like golf carts and electric folk lifts for example) are designed with thicker/stronger plates so that they can withstand deep discharges without ill effects.